 MFE also is seeking nominations separately for its seventh annual Hall of Fame inductee.
 Past inductees include Daryl Carter, Avanath Capital Management; Bob DeWitt, GID; Ric Campo, Camden Property Trust; Doug Bibby, National Multifamily Housing Council; Tom Bozzuto, The Bozzuto Group; and Jonathan Rose, Jonathan Rose Cos.

 These nominees should be executives at the top of their field who have had a transformative effect on their companies and the multifamily industry as a whole.
 These community leaders must have been involved at various levels of their companies and have no fewer than 20 years of experience in the apartment industry.
-To nominate someone for this honor, please email a bio and headshot of the executive, a description of the executive's commitment to and involvement in the multifamily industry, a list of the executive's achievements, and letters of recommendation to Christine Serlin at [email protected].
+To nominate someone for this honor, please email a bio and headshot of the executive, a description of the executive's commitment to and involvement in the multifamily industry, a list of the executive's achievements, and letters of recommendation by April 26 to Christine Serlin at [email protected].